dibyendumajumdar/ravi/vmbuilder/docs/vm-design.rst

 I am not sure whether this combination of features is available in other approaches such as using inline assembler in C code.
 I have briefly looked at:

 * Inline assembly in gcc / clang - too ugly syntactically to work with
 * Inline assembly in D - almost okay - no macros however so simple stuff like creating aliases for registers requires ugly mixin templates.
 Also the generated code appears to lack enough controls (such as disabling the frame pointer register, and ensuring correct unwind data on Win64).
+Also do not know how to get the offsets from generated code.

 Using an assembler like yasm has the problem of computing offsets of C structures.